Applications8 min read

 For example, you might file legal submissions arguing that the marks are not deceptively similar, while also narrowing your goods and services specification to reduce the overlap with the cited mark.
 Or you might combine legal submissions on distinctiveness with evidence of use to build the strongest possible case.

-The right combination depends on the specific objections raised, the strength of your arguments and the evidence available to you.
+The right combination depends on the specific objections raised, the strength of your arguments, and the evidence available to you.
 Taking the time to consider all of your options before responding will put you in the best position.

 Deadlines and timing

-You'll typically have 15 months from the date of the first examination report to get your application accepted.
+You will typically have 15 months from the date of the first examination report to get your application accepted.
 However, there are a couple of things to keep in mind:

 • IP Australia requires at least 4 weeks to review a response.
 If you file your response right before the deadline, the examiner may not have time to review it before the deadline expires.